jonathan-fielding/ic-readme/README.md

 ## Motivation for this document

 This is my README, it has is a document to talk about how I like to work and help you understand me a little better.
-The intended audience is primarily anyone who works with me day to day me, though anyone is free to read it or even provide feedback on it!
+The intended audience is primarily anyone who works with me day to day, though anyone is free to read it or even provide feedback on it!
 Please treat it as a reference and promise on how I will conduct myself as a engineer, and what I expect from you.

 I urge you to hold me accountable to my promises, and to call out anything that might be missing from this document.
 Without your guidance, I will not be able to improve as a engineer.